alexarmbr/TaylorSeer/README.md

 ```
 ## Explanation
 The code above uses the `@taylor_seer` decorator to wrap the `timestep_squared` class, this class is computing the square of whatever input it recieves.
-The decorator arguments `warmup_steps=4`, `skip_interval_steps=2`, tell the decorator to compute the full output of the model for the first 4 timesteps, and then for all remaining timesteps alternate between returning the taylor series approximation, and computing the full output of the model.
+The arguments `warmup_steps=4`, `skip_interval_steps=2`, tell the decorator to compute the full output of the model for the first 4 timesteps, and then for all remaining timesteps alternate between returning the taylor series approximation, and computing the full output of the model.
 The `n_derivatives=1` argument tells the model to only keep track of the first derivative.
 Notice how the approximation slightly underestimates the $f(t)=t^2$ curve.
 This is because when we approximate the value at timestep $t$ we are using a taylor series expansion that is centered around the value at a previous timestep.
 This means we are always slightly underestimating the value at timestep $t$, since $f'(t)=2t$ increases with $t$.
 But actively predicting the value of the model is still much better than just reusing the output from the previous timestep. (illustrated below)

 ![Taylor Seer Illustration](./taylor_seer_annotated.png)